AI-in-Health/RiskAgent/README.md

 <h5 align="center">

+## TO DO
+ - Training Data and Training script
+ - External Evaluation on MEDCALC-BENCH
+ - ...

 ## 🚀 Quick Start

 We provide a simple demo for the risk agent pipeline, which can be found at `evaluate/riskagent_demo.ipynb` and `evaluate/riskagent_demo_auto.ipynb`.